ccentola/budget/README.md

 * automate budget insights
 * automated reporting/snapshots over time
 * upload a budget
+* add the ability to implement budget scenarios

 ## Potential Features
 * add a feature that hypes you up for completing financial goals